 With the entire competition spanning more than a month from play-ins to the finals, there’s a whole lot of League to whet your appetite.
 But how does the tournament work, who have been crowned world champions, how many people tune in to watch and when is the next League of Legends World Championships?
 Here’s our rundown of everything you need to know about the greatest spectacle in esports.

-Here’s our full preview of the 2019 League of Legends Season World Championship.
+Here’s our full preview of the 2020 League of Legends Season World Championship and recap of the 2019 tournament.

 When is League of Legends Worlds?